 The inability to change information is what makes it so secure and appealing to a variety of industries.
 As a result, companies like Samsung, Microsoft, Amazon and IBM are have already begun investing in block chain technology.
 So much so that blockchain-related jobs are the second fastest growing category of jobs according to Techcrunch.

 2. Cyber Security

 Cybersecurity risks are a problem for every organization in every industry.
 In order to remain competitive and accomplish their business initiatives, business owners and leaders have had to modernize their IT infrastructure.
 However, the digitization of things has increased the risks of cyber threats.

 As these threats become more pervasive CIO’s and business owners will have to take the step to secure themselves accordingly.
 Unfortunately as of now, industry leaders only invest in cyber security once they’ve experienced a breach themselves.
-As a result, businesses are securing themselves against cyber threats by adopting managed IT services.

 We wrote a blog on cyber security lessons a business should consider to grow in today’s digital era that you can read here.

 Everything from cars to refrigerators to vacuum cleaners are being designed to connect to WiFi and therefore, the internet.
 The internet of things is not a fad but a transition to a more seamless system of exchanging data.